Did you wake up feeling heavy-headed and weak? Does your tummy refuse to accept anything? Is your pregnancy giving you a tough time in the mornings?

 If you feel nauseous, dehydrated, or drained because of various factors, you now know what to do!

-Once you have picked your favorites from our top 8 foods list, clean or sterilize them well and then consume them.
+Once you have picked your favorites from our top 8 foods list, clean them well and then consume them.
 If you are allergic to any of the foods above, consult your doctor for a customized food regimen.

 If you have any queries or issues related to this topic, feel free to post them in the box below.
 Please share your feedback and suggestions about this read too!